Transmission-Constrained Consensus of Multiagent Networks: Introduction

-Compared with the existing works about the consensus of networked systems with constraints, the contributions of this work can be obtained as follows. \begin{enumerate} \item This work is the first time to study the transmission-constrained consensus of multiagent networks with heterogeneous constraint functions.
+Compared with the existing works about the consensus of networked systems with constraints, the contributions of this work can be obtained as follows. \begin{enumerate} \item This work first studies the transmission-constrained consensus of multiagent networks.
 The transmission-constrained consensus model studied in this paper does not have a definite form, so that it can be regarded as a paradigm.
-The multiagent system that can be translated to this model are able to make the system achieve consensus under the necessary conditions, such as interval consensus \cite{fontan2019interval}. \item Unlike traditional constrained consensus problems, transmission-constrained consensus problem has the following features: \begin{enumerate} \item each link in the interaction network is limited by an individual constraint function, which is more general in reality; \item constraint functions do not have a uniform type, and they can be various functions, such as trigonometric function, saturation function and Sigmoid function, etc. \end{enumerate} Those features make the transmission-constrained model have a wide range of application, but also bring heterogeneity into the dynamics, which increases the difficulty of analysis. \item For the transmission-constrained consensus problem, we obtain some consensus conditions, in which a necessary and sufficient condition is related to the range of constraint functions.
+The multiagent systems that can be translated to this model are able to make the system achieve consensus under the necessary conditions, such as interval consensus \cite{fontan2019interval}.
+Unlike traditional constrained consensus problems, transmission-constrained consensus problem has the following features: \begin{enumerate} \item each link in the interaction network is limited by an individual constraint function, which is more general in reality; \item constraint functions do not have a uniform type, and they can be various functions, such as trigonometric function, saturation function and Sigmoid function, etc. \end{enumerate} Those features make the transmission-constrained model have a wide range of application, but also bring heterogeneity into the dynamics, which increases the difficulty of analysis. \item For the transmission-constrained consensus problem, we obtain some consensus conditions, in which a necessary and sufficient condition limits the distribution of constraint functions.
 As a more general case than the consensus case, equilibrium of MAS is seldom studied.
-We investigate this phenomenon and obtain conditions of equilibrium’s existence, uniqueness and stability. \item Due to the novel model, where the unknown transmission constraints make the dynamics nonlinear, the analysis of MAS's stability is quite a challenge.
-We design some linear boundaries and propose the corresponding lemmas to analyze the monotonicity of dynamics.
-Then, we construct a novel Lyapunov function to analyze the convergence of MASs.
-Applying theorems in algebraic topology, we prove the existence of equilibrium.
+We investigate this phenomenon and obtain conditions of equilibrium’s existence, uniqueness and stability.
+Due to the novel model, where the unknown transmission constraints make the dynamics nonlinear, the analysis of MAS's stability is quite a challenge.
+We design some linear boundaries and propose the corresponding lemmas to analyze the boundedness of dynamics.
+Then, we analyze the limit points of multiple solutions to prove the convergence of MASs.
 By coordinate transformations, another Lyapunov function is constructed to study the stability and uniqueness of equilibrium. \end{enumerate}

 The paper is organized as follows.
 Preliminaries and problem statement are given in Section II.
 Main results are provided in Section III.
 Supports of numerical examples are provided in Section IV, and Section V concludes this work.
 Finally, we put all proofs in appendixes.